Vanilla Cold Brew Coffee Anyone Can Make at Home!

 Pup’s Tip: If you are using a french press it’s important that you don’t press it down until after you have let it brew!
 If you press it down before the water won’t be able to properly do its job and extract the flavors (and more importantly caffeine) from the beans!

 Step 5.
-Now that you've let it brew for at least 4 hours you can press the beans and extract that liquid caffeine goodness!
-Pour over a glass with ice and half-filled with plant-based milk and 1 teaspoon of pure vanilla extract.
+Now that you’ve let it brew for at least 4 hours you can press the beans and extract that liquid caffeine goodness!
+Pour over a glass with ice and half-filled with plant-based milk and 1 tsp of pure vanilla extract.

 I use unsweetened vanilla soy milk for two reasons.
 1. for the extra bit of protein boost soy milk provides and 2. to give it an extra vanilla flavor! this is a vanilla cold brew coffee recipe after all!
 I highly encourage people to try oat milk if they are looking for alternatives to soy milk!